COMPANION TO CANTO XXXIV

 See also Jefferson’s own assessment, which Pound quotes in canto XXXI: “Bonaparte… knowing nothing of commerce…” (XXXI: l.115) TJ to John Adams, 5 July 1814 WTJ XIV: 145-6.

 - Romanzoff – Nikolay Petrovich Rumyantsev (1754-1826), Emperor Alexander I’s minister of foreign affairs.
 He was appointed in 1808, just a year before Adams’s own arrival as plenipotentiary to Russia.
 Wikipedia.
+Pound uses John Quincy's spelling of the name as per D 79.

 - the only members – the only members of the diplomatic corps who had an interest in literature were the Spaniard General Pardo and the Savoyard Count Maistre (C n.
 8; D 80; Ter 190).